Evozone/Bookmark-Manager/README.md

 This is a Mini Project for Semester 4 (currently pursuing) of Year 2 of Computer Engineering.  <br>
 Bookmark manager(v2) is a __Progressive Web App__ which allows you to manage your bookmarks from any device regardless of the operating system or browser being used.
 There are two versions of this project.
-I have simplied the difference between them with the help of the following table -
+I have simplified the difference between them with the help of the following table -

 | Bookmark Manager    |       v1      |                   v2                  |
 |---------------------|:-------------:|:-------------------------------------:|